Nytra/ResoniteHotReloadLib/README.md

 ## Pre-requisites

+Make a new folder in `rml_mods` called `HotReloadMods` then compile your mod into that folder in addition to the main `rml_mods` folder.

-You will need to implement two new methods in your mod class:
+You will also need to implement two new methods in your mod class:

 `static void BeforeHotReload()` : Unload your mod here